HR Manager- Key responsibilities and Qualities Leading HR Professionals Should Have

 Co-ordinate the design, implementation and administration of human resource policies and activities to ensure the availability and effective utilization of human resources for meeting the company's objectives.

-Counseling and Guidance cell - provide support to Managers in case of disciplinary issues.
+Counselling and Guidance cell - provide support to Managers in case of disciplinary issues.

 above points are amongst the most important responsibilities which has to be taken care by an Human Resource manager.
 He cannot take any above stated responsibility for granted.